-- 1 From Network Neighborhood, click a file.

-- 2 Control+click additional files.

-- 3 Right-click the selected files.

-- 4 Click Properties > NetWare Rights.
+- 1 In Windows Explorer or Network Neighborhood, click a file that you want to check. - 2 Press and hold Control while clicking additional files. - 3 Right-click the selected files. - 4 Click Properties > NetWare Rights.

 Because multiple files are selected, the Combine Multiple Trustees check box is enabled.